Experimental Hydrometeorology Laboratory

 The distribution of surface water (surplus rainfall minus infiltration) allows defining the contribution areas used in routing (transfer of surface water by displacement over the topographic surface to the monitored point of the river).
 The contribution weight of each area element of the numerical grid is defined by a set of time- and space-dependent linear functions (for heterogeneous precipitation distribution).

 The total contributing area is obtained by aggregating the areas of the grid elements intercepted by the trajectories of the water parcels in their downward movement.
 This occurs as the parcels of surface water travel their trajectory from the source (where there is a surplus of surface water) to the destination at the point of the river, on the advection time scale.
-The trajectory of many water parcels is obtained by integrating a Lagrangian Particle Model (Karam 2014).
+The trajectory of many water parcels is obtained by integrating a Lagrangian Particle Model.

 The total travel time required for the water parcels to move from their origins to the observation point in the river, along the trajectory following the topography, is obtained from the ratio between the spatial displacement and the surface velocity of the water (obtained from Manning's formulation), segmented along the path.